Overview

 His cases include the following:

-• He acted for the London Borough of Lambeth in relation to the applications to register the Undercroft on the Southbank in London as town or village green and as an asset of community value, which attracted widespread media attention.
+- Simon acted for the London Borough of Lambeth in relation to applications to register the Undercroft on the Southbank in London as a town or village green and as an asset of community value, which attracted widespread media attention and were eventually settled following the intervention of the Mayor of London

-• Simon has advised various local authorities on a wide variety of issues in relation to assets of community value (ACVs).
+- Simon has advised numerous landowners, nominating groups and local authorities on a wide variety of issues in relation to assets of community value (ACVs)

 Simon regularly deals with cases involving tens or hundreds of millions, and sometimes billions, of pounds.
 His practice is extremely international.
 He has attended court in The Bahamas, the Isle of Man and the British Virgin Islands, has appeared in the Court of Appeal of the Eastern Caribbean, has appeared in the Supreme Court in England, and has appeared (twice) in the Privy Council.
 He has had significant involvement in a number of substantial cases in Jersey, and has also been called to the Bar of the Eastern Caribbean Supreme Court.